chenxiaolong/Custota/README.md

 * Supports skipping optional post-install scripts to speed up updates
 * Never communicates with any server besides the configured OTA server
 * OTA updates safely continue running even if the app crashes or is uninstalled during the operation
+* Supports Direct Boot, allowing updates to install before the device is initially unlocked

 ## Limitations